Tatenda/charna/replit.md

-# LIGREMO E-commerce Platform
+# Charna E-commerce Platform

 ## Overview

-This is a full-stack e-commerce platform for LIGREMO, a South African leather goods company specializing in handcrafted bags.
-The application features a modern React frontend with a Node.js/Express backend, showcasing premium leather products with a focus on craftsmanship and Italian heritage brought to life in Johannesburg.
+This is a full-stack e-commerce platform for Charna, a South African leather goods company specializing in handcrafted bags.
+The application features a modern React frontend with a Node.js/Express backend, showcasing premium leather products with a focus on craftsmanship and South African manufacturing in Johannesburg.

 ## System Architecture